compose-spec/compose-spec/05-services.md

 - cli-volume:/var/lib/backup/data:ro
 ```

-If _referenced_ service definition contains `extends` mapping, the items under it
+If the referenced service definition contains `extends` mapping, the items under it
-are simply copied into the new _merged_ definition.
-Merging process is then kicked
+are simply copied into the new merged definition.
+The merging process is then kicked
 off again until no `extends` keys are remaining.

 For example, the input below: